Town of Manchester Landfill Gas Collection System Improvement Project

-Week of February 26th: A notice to proceed with construction has been issued to the contractor, and the drilling rig and piping supplies have arrived.
-Construction is expected to commence sometime the week of March 5th.
+February 2018: A notice to proceed with construction has been issued to the contractor, and the drilling rig and piping supplies have arrived.
+Construction is expected to commence in March.

 The Town of Manchester Landfill will begin a significant construction project in February of 2018.
 The project includes installing 42 brand new Landfill Gas Collection System (LFGCS) wells, constructing and installing a brand new header piping system, and making significant investments in the LFGCS Flare infrastructure.
 The LFGCS is designed to capture nuisance odors through a vacuum mechanism before the gas reaches the atmosphere, and convey the gas to the Flare where is combusted at an average temperature of 1,400 to 1,500 degrees Fahrenheit to destroy odor causing chemical compounds.